-Your Directors are pleased to present the 34th Annual Report together withaudited financial statements for the year ended March 31 2017.
+Your directors are pleased to present their Report and Audited Accounts of the Companyfor year ended March 31 2021.

 1. FINANCIAL RESULTS